| Preoiling—The Ultimate Engine "TLC" Oil is life's blood for an engine. Fuel may be the food that

 been sitting, it is fully lubricated before start instead of

+after.
 In summary, preoiling an engine can reduce that excess wear

 attributed to insufficient lubrication during start or from ill